INFORMATION HELPS MAKE CONSERVATION HAPPEN

 If you don’t want us to hold any personal details about you, it’s best just not to give them to us.
-If you want us to stop collecting information about you or processing that information then please let us know.
+If you want us to stop collecting information about you or processing that information then please let us know by contacting us.

 We may amend or update this policy at any time to take account of any changes to data protection law or other legislation.
-When further updates to the policy are made they will be posted on this page, but rest assured we won’t ever make any other changes to the way we use your data without asking you first.
-Your subsequent submission of personal information to WWF will be deemed to signify your acceptance to the updates, so you may wish to check this policy each time you submit personal information to us.
+When further updates to the policy are made they will be posted on this page, so please check back here regularly.
+Any significant changes will be notified to you.

 The laws that dictate how your personal information can be used are:

 - The Data Protection Act 1998 from time to time in force

 - The Privacy and Electronic Communications Regulations 2003

 We are committed to working with you to obtain a fair resolution of any complaint or concern about privacy.

 For full details of our complaints procedure and how to make a complaint, please visit: wwf.org.uk/contact-us/complaints

 If you have a complaint then please contact us in the first instance and we hope to be able to resolve your complaint.
 If however, you believe that we have not been able to assist with your complaint or concern then you have the right to make a complaint to the data protection authority in the UK, which is the Information Commissioner.

 You can contact the Information Commissioner’s Office at ico.org.uk to find out more or report a concern.
 They are the UK’s independent authority set up to uphold information rights in the public interest, promoting openness by public bodies and data privacy for individuals.
 We work with them to make sure that we collect, store and use your information appropriately and don’t do anything you wouldn’t expect us to.